Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 Cake Too Dry

-The cake comes out of the oven, and you notice that it is too dry and that it falls apart.
+The cake comes out of the oven, and you notice that it is too dry and that it

 The reasons are: